Banking in Canada is reliable and convenient, though not always free. With some research, you can find out which is the best bank in Canada for you.

 Which is the best bank in Canada for me?

 The ‘Big Five’ banks in Canada all (BMO, CIBC, Scotiabank, TD Canada Trust, RBC) have programs for newcomers, as do other banks including HSBC Bank Canada and National Bank of Canada.
 These come with special newcomer incentives, so be sure to look into them.
 The best bank in Canada for you will depend on your specific needs.
 The banks that’ll be covered in this article are as follows:

 - Bank of Montreal (BMO)

 - National Bank of Canada

-On June 01, 1961, Canadian Bank of Commerce and the Imperial Bank of Canada merged to form the Canadian Imperial Bank of Commerce or CIBC as it is more commonly known today.
+In 1961, Canadian Bank of Commerce and the Imperial Bank of Canada merged to form the Canadian Imperial Bank of Commerce, or CIBC as it is more commonly known today.

 CIBC’s success as one of the best banks in Canada is tied to its continued and sustained investment in the future.
 They have recently modernized their banking platforms to enhance their clients’ experience.
 The consistent execution of their client-focused strategy is paving the way for transformation of how banking is carried out in Canada, and it also enables CIBC to bring the best service possible to their clients.
 For example, CIBC Mobile Banking® App continues to earn top spot (6th year in a row!) in the Forrester ranking for functionality and user experience.

 Moreover, CIBC’s chequing account has evolved over time to meet the needs of its customers.
 This account will allow you to bank just how you want to bank.
 In addition, with one of the largest ATM networks across Canada and top-ranked online and mobile banking as well as Apple Pay, all choice is yours.
 This is especially helpful for newcomers to Canada who will have one less thing to worry about.